ABOUT THE PROJECT

 PROVIDE YOUR INPUT

 Thank you to those who provided their feedback.
 The opportunity to give input is now closed.
-The results and What We Heard report will be posted on this page by June 2018.

 The input we received will help to inform recommendations for improving the public art process which will go to Council in June 2018.